mrocklin/thesis/math-num-linalg-design.md

 Other developers who use this project may want to apply their own computational logic.
 By providing them with clean intermediate representations we enable them to apply their own research ideas without needing to interact deeply with our codebase.
 In section [scheduling](scheduling.md) we will see the application of static scheduling algorithms to dense linear algebra.
 The code written for those solutions will be completely separate the linear algebraic code presented here.
 Clean intermediate representations foster broad interaction with other developers, enabling software evolution.

+In [math-num-linalg-performance.md](math-num-linalg-performance.md) we obtained a substantial speedup through full-algorithm blocking.
+This speedup was because smaller matrix blocks were able to stay in memory longer.
+This performance gain depends on the choice of sequential ordering of computations.
+Our current approach to ordering independent computations is somewhat random.
+It could be that a transformation at this stage would substantially improve the gain we have observed.